-Antwerp, famous for its port and historical heritage, also hides abandoned urban sites that attract urban exploration (urbex) enthusiasts.
-These places, often left abandoned, offer a dive into the industrial and architectural history of the city.
+Antwerp, famous for its port and historical heritage, also hides abandoned urban sites that attract urban exploration enthusiasts (urbex).
+These often derelict places offer a glimpse into the city's industrial and architectural history.
 Here are five must-see urbex sites in Antwerp.

 1: The Ghost Village of Doel

-Located on the outskirts of Antwerp, the Ghost Village of Doel is an iconic site for urbex enthusiasts.
-This village, threatened with demolition for the expansion of the port, is now almost completely abandoned.
+Located on the outskirts of Antwerp, the Ghost Village of Doel is an iconic site for urban explorers.
+This village, threatened with demolition for the port's expansion, is now almost completely abandoned.
 The deserted houses, empty shops, and silent streets offer a unique setting for exploration.

 Site Features

-- Infrastructure: Abandoned houses, school, church, and businesses.
+- Infrastructure: Abandoned houses, school, church, and shops.

-- State of Disrepair: Variable, some houses are still in good condition while others are falling into disrepair.
+- State of disrepair: Variable, some houses are still in good condition while others are falling into ruin.

 - Access: Easy, but some areas are monitored and prohibited.